 Sunday, April 30, 2017

-Make a difference, build community and have a blast!
+We hope you all felt you made a difference, helped to build community and had a blast!

 MITZVAH DAY PROJECTS!

 FAMILY MITZVAH CENTER

 Goodman Hall will be turned into the Family Mitzvah Center, where there will be a variety of projects designated for our younger congregants (grades pre-K through 2).
 Families can stick together and kids canmove from activity to activity.
 There will be:

 Blanket Making: Make warm fleece blankets for CODA, an alcohol, drug and mental health treatment center.